xhuntx/Data_Science/README.md

 ### Option 2 App :
 - Download the apple sillicon app from here -> [Email Filter (Apple Sillicon Based)](dist/EmailFilter.zip), and run it, then click ok, then go to settings > privacy & security > scroll down to open anyway.
 - Download the Intel version from here -> [Email Filter (Intel Based)](dist_Intel/EmailFilter_Intel.zip) and follow the same steps as the sillicon one
+- Download the windows version from here [Email Filter (Windows Based)](dist_Windows/EmailFilter/EmailFilter_Windows.zip) *I dont know if you have to go through windows defender but ill see